Residency Program Curriculum

 Areas of Concentration

 It is important that a program adapt to the particular needs of each resident.
-We are capable of arranging specialized electives, developing tutorials and changing curriculum to respond to an individual's needs.
-We have a two-track system in obstetrics.
-The first track provides basic prenatal education.
-A second track is available for residents who want more experience, especially for those planning to perform obstetrics upon graduation.
+We are capable of arranging specialized electives, developing tutorials and flexing curriculum to respond to an individual's needs.

 The following are some examples of areas of concentration that residents have participated in: